 Factors favoring the decline

 There are many reasons why the horse race industry is considered to be in decline.
 The first reason is the increasing popularity of football and other sports, who grab the attention of betters worldwide a lot more than horse races.
 Placing a bet on a horse race is a difficult, analytical task one has to do carefully in order to place a winning bet, and lucky wins are rare.
 On the other hand, football betting has only increased, shown by the rise of popularity in online betting on sports.
-In addition, many betting websites increase their popularity, like with this bet365 bonus code, and other benefits that favor online casino gambling and betting on other sports.

 This brings forward the second reason for the decline.
 Online gambling at online casinos is becoming more and more popular, especially in Britain.
 This is not surprising, considering that today’s young generations are more attracted to means of online entertainment, rather than following horse races and attending horseracing events at racecourses.
 But, even before the digital age, the race tracks always attracted a more mature demographic, and young fans were rarely seen.